luisf11/react-porfolio/README.md

 ## Credits

 Created with love by [Luis Peña][luis-profile].

 ## License

-	Copyright 2017 Ivan Alburquerque
+	Copyright 2017 Luis Fernando Peña

 	Licensed under the Apache License, Version 2.0 (the "License");
 	you may not use this file except in compliance with the License.